• Art Magazine

 Overcoming Creative Blocks - Proven Methods and Techniques

-photo by Tim Mossholder @timmossholder, via Unsplash
+Photo by Tim Mossholder @timmossholder, via Unsplash

-Tip 01 - eliminate disruptive factors
+Tip 01 - Remove Disturbing Factors

 Certainly, every artist has individual ideas about what the 'perfect working atmosphere' should be like.
 And often, it's the seemingly small things that can make a big impact.